sebdalgarno/blog/content/post/2021-01-13-little-productivity-boosters-alfred-configuration/index.md

 ---

 ## The problem
 If you are opening and closing a lot of RStudio projects throughout the day, it's useful to think about the most efficient way to search for and open `.Rproj` files.
-I want to avoid using my mouse in a Finder window and I find that the default Mac search app Spotlight doesn't do a great job of filtering through file types.
+I want to avoid using my mouse in a Finder window and I find that the default Mac search app Spotlight provides too many results.

 ## The solution
 I came across this tip by Hadley Wickham that makes use of the [Alfred](https://www.alfredapp.com/) app[^1].